PavaniMidathana/MetageeksAssignment/Part 2:GeneralProgrammingQuestions/DatabaseConcepts.md

 ## Scalability:
 NoSQL databases are typically scaled horizontally by adding more servers to the database.
-Consistency:

-May sacrifice some aspects of consistency in favor of availability and partition tolerance (CAP theorem).

 ## Examples:
 MongoDB, Cassandra, CouchDB, Redis.